SenorGeese/RETRY-TF2/Tools/VPKTool/README.md

 This tool is known for randomly changing bloom or the strength of pcf files.
 This is why suddenly you get a brighter sun or charge rifle.

-### Instead use RSPNVPK
+### Instead,
-RSPNVPK is also WAY faster as it creates a patch instead of a entire repack.
+Use RSPNVPK or HVPK it's WAY faster as it creates a patch instead of a entire repack.